laboon/CS1530_Summer2018/deliverables/3/deliverable3.md

 For the third sprint, each group will need to:

-1. Add betting and blinds features to the game
+1. Add betting, blinds and "Random AI" features to the game
-2. Test the program (using either manual or unit tests) and write a test report
+2. Test the program (using either manual or unit tests) and write a test report (details below)
+3. Write an architectural report (details below)
+3. Write a Sprint Report
 2. Properly use the GitHub projects interface to keep track of user story status
-3. Write a Sprint Report

 The team should determine the Scrum Master for this sprint.
 The Scrum Master must be a different person than the one for the first sprint.